-This programme is offered in full-time/part-time mode, and leads to the award of a BSc (Hons) in Criminology and Sociology.
+This programme is offered in full-time and part-time modes, and leads to the award of BSc Hons Criminology & Forensic Psychology.
 The full-time programme is also offered with an optional 'sandwich' route which enables students to undertake a work placement in between Level 5 and 6.
-Students are supported in finding and securing a placement by the Careers and Employability Service as well as by course academic staff.
+Students are supported in finding and securing a placement by KU Talent as well as by course academic staff.
 Entry is normally at Level 4 with A-level or equivalent qualifications (See section D).
 Transfer from a similar course is possible at Level 5 with passes in comparable Level 4 modules - but is at the discretion of the course team.
 Intake is normally in September.

 Each level is made up of four modules each worth 30 credit points.
 Typically a student must complete 120 credits at each level.
 All students will be provided with the University regulations and specific additions that are sometimes required for accreditation by outside bodies (e.g. professional or statutory bodies that confer professional accreditation).
 Full details of each module will be provided in module descriptors and student module guides.
-This course permits progression from level 4 to level 5 with 90 credits at level 4 or above, and also permits progression from level 5 to level 6 with 90 credits at level 5 or above Any outstanding credits from level 4 must be passed before progression to level 6.
 For information on Foundation degree modules, please refer to the Foundation Year in Social and Behavioural Sciences programme specification.